osrf/gazebo_tutorials/install_from_source/tutorial_4-0.md

 Another method for installing to a local directory is to use a [catkin workspace](http://wiki.ros.org/catkin/workspaces), which supports plain cmake packages as well as catkin packages.
-This allows multiple versions of gazebo to be compiled side-by-side.
+This allows multiple versions of gazebo to be installed side-by-side.
 Environment variables do not need to be added to the `~/.bashrc`;
 rather they are set by sourcing the appropriate setup script.
 Using catkin requires the some extra python packages to be installed.